DFE-Digital/teacher-services-cloud/documentation/monitoring.md

 - thanos_retention_5m - Thanos retention period for 5m samples (default 60d)
 - thanos_retention_1h - Thanos retention period for 1h samples (default 90d)

+### Metrics Retention

+Metrics retention is based on sampling
+- Raw data(actual data captured) is retained for 30 days.
+This is data as it is captured by prometheus.
+- 5m down samples are retained for 60days.This is data point for a metric 5m apart.
+- 1hr down samples are retained for 90 days.
+This is data point for a metric 1hr apart.

+More information on down sampling is available on this [link](https://thanos.io/v0.8/components/compact/#downsampling-resolution-and-retention)

+Down sample allows for reduced storage costs as all the raw data does not need to stored for longer duration charting.

+### Thanos UI
+Metrics can be queried/charted by using thanos UI.
+While charting metrics in thanos the following should be noted

+- Change the data source to **prometheus** or **thanos**.
+See this [image](thanos-dropdown.png)

+### Raw Data Sampling
+- Thanos UI allows for querying raw data.
+However, it retains raw data for only 30 days.
+Raw data can be queries created by selecting `Only raw data` as below.
+If more than 30 days is queried for raw data, the charts based on raw data will not show data more than 30 days.
+See [image](thanos-raw-sample.png)

+### 5m down sample
+Beyond 30days - thanos down samples the data. `5m down sample` stores samples for 60 days.
+See [image](thanos-5m-down-sample.png)

+### 1hr down sample
+`1hr down sample` stores metric samples for 90 days.
+See [image](thanos-1h-down-sample.png)

+### Auto down sample
+This option is used by grafana when during charting/visualisation.
+Where the charts are over a long period of time grafana adopts the most appropriate down sampling for data.

 ## Grafana

 Grafana provides a visual interface for monitoring logs and metric.